ungleich/cdist/cdist/conf/type/__apt_backports/man.rst

 NAME
 ----
-cdist-type__debian_backports - Install backports for Debain systems
+cdist-type__apt_backports - Install backports

 DESCRIPTION
 -----------
-This singleton type installs backports for the current Debian version.
+This singleton type installs backports for the current OS release.
-It aborts if backports are not supported for the specified os or no version codename could be fetched (like Debian unstable).
+It aborts if backports are not supported for the specified OS or no version codename could be fetched (like Debian unstable).